telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 ###  DataKeyNames `String[]`

-Gets or sets an array of data-field names that will be used to populate the MultiColumnComboBox's DataItem property which is used to populated the control's template.
+Gets or sets an array of data-field names that will be used to populate the MultiSelect's DataItem property which is used to populated the control's template.
 The field declared in the Columns are added by default.

 #### Remarks
 Note: The dataItem's properties declared in the template should be with lower case.